Carolina Dybeck Happe: Career

-Dybeck Happe is currently a board member of Ericsson, a Swedish telecoms equipment maker, and formerly on the Supervisory Board of E.ON a German based European electric utility company, and has previously been on the board of directors of Schneider Electric (a French based global specialist in energy management and automation).
+She formerly served on the Supervisory Board of E.ON, a German based European electric utility company, and has previously been on the board of directors of Ericsson, a Swedish telecoms equipment maker, and Schneider Electric, a French-based global specialist in energy management and automation.

 Personal life

-Dybeck Happe is married, with two children, and lives in the Boston area.
+Dybeck Happe is married, with two children, and lives in the Seattle area.
 Dybeck Happe is fluent in Swedish, German, English and Polish.